Red Shift (novel): Major themes

 The stone axe head is one of two links between the stories.
 The characters Thomas Rowley and Macey also have shared visions of blue, silver and red.
 Macey seems to participate in the Civil War massacre while killing at the Barthomley stockade and, while on Mow Cop, he has visions of the folly tower.
 Tom in the modern day seems to be the source of the madness, although he too has intimations of contact with the other two.
 It is as if his tortured soul finds release in the savagery of the Roman times and the devotion of Thomas Rowley to his wife.
 After he and Jan are falsely accused of having sex in Jan's house, Tom puts his hands through a glass window in his rage.
 The narrative immediately switches to Macey in the grip of a berserker rage, after which he tells Logan of seeing hands pressing towards him from far away.

-Blue, silver and red are the colours Tom sees as the train pulls out of Crewe, taking Jan away from him.
-At the time they were the standard livery colours for British Rail Inter-City trains.
+Macey's narrative is linked to silver and blue particularly.
+Garner uses the "blue-silver" livery of British Rail trains to pick this up.
+The television adaptation makes this prominent.

 Allusions

-On Christmas Eve 1643, during the civil war, Barthomley was the scene of a massacre.
+On Christmas Eve 1643, during the English Civil War, Barthomley was the scene of a massacre.
 About 20 Parliamentary supporters had taken refuge in St Bertoline's Church when Royalist forces under the command of Lord Byron started a fire.
 The Parliamentarians surrendered but twelve of them were then killed.

 The site of Mow Cop is not particularly isolated as there is a village around the hilltop.
 The nearby A34 is a former Roman road.
 The Mow Cop Castle folly was built in 1754 to look like a ruined castle.

 Rudheath is near Northwich.
 Approximately 2 miles (3.2 km) southeast of this is an area called Rudheath Woods, near the villages of Allostock and Goostrey.
 There is a caravan park outside Allostock, with nearby lakes, as described in the novel.
 Garner lives in Goostrey.